 - Put safety locks on reachable cabinets.

 Your baby is getting more social every day.
-Soon he'll be babbling and saying his first words.
+Soon they'll be babbling and saying their first words.
 Just think about how far your baby has come in half a year, and there's still so much more to come!